List of DC Comics characters: 0–9: 3G4

 3G4 is a villain in the DC Universe.
-He first appears in Aquaman vol. 5 #37 (October 1997).
-He was created by Peter David and Jim Calafiore.
+He solely appears in Aquaman vol. 5 #37 (October 1997) and was created by Peter David and Jim Calafiore.

+3G4 is a Parademon who befriends Aquaman after crash-landing on Earth and gains sentience, defying his species' typical mindless behavior.
+When 3G4's drill instructor Topkick attacks Aquaman, 3G4 sacrifices himself to save him.

 4-D

 4-D first appears in JLA #24 (December 1998) as part of the International Ultramarine Corps.

 500Z-Q

 500Z-Q, also known as Soozie-Q, first appears in Hero Hotline #1 (April 1989) as part of the Hero Hotline team.